-Audi Canada – Defective Passenger Occupant Detection System (PODS) Class Action
+Audi Canada – Passenger Occupant Detection System (PODS) Class Action Settlement

-All persons who purchased and/or leased one or more of the of the following Audi vehicles recalled under Transport Canada Recall # 2021-169 because of the defective Passenger Occupant Detection System (“PODS”) manufactured, distributed, supplied, wholesaled and/or imported by Audi:
+All persons in Quebec who purchased and/or leased before May 31, 2021, one or more of the following Audi vehicles recalled under Transport Canada Recall # 2021-169 because of the defective Passenger Occupant Detection System (“PODS”) manufactured, distributed, supplied, wholesaled and/or imported by Audi:

 - Audi A3 (model years 2016 to 2020)

 - Audi A3 E-TRON (model years 2016 to 2018)